 - 5.7.7 Social Media Posts, Newsletter Announcements, and Website Announcements - 5.7.7.1 The SP reviews the suggested text in Appendix B and Appendix C, makes any desired changes, and then approves the text for use this year.
-If desired, the SP can designate a committee or designee to rewrite this text. - 5.7.7.2 The SP asks staff to post the suggested text on the city's social media platforms, newsletters, etc. and requests that the text be posted weekly until the application due date. - 5.7.7.3 The SP asks staff to post the suggested text on the PC and SP websites and remove it after the application due date. - 5.7.8 Letter to the Mayor and City Council Members - 5.7.8.1 The SP reviews the sample email message in Appendix D, makes any desired changes, and then approves the text for use in the current year. - 5.7.8.2 The SP asks staff to send the email to the mayor and City Council members. - 5.7.9 Personal Contacts - 5.7.9.1 SP members post information on their own social media accounts and ask their friends and associates to do the same. - 5.7.9.2 SP members reach out to individuals they think should apply to be on the PC. - 5.7.9.3 SP members reach out to Neighborhood Councils. - 5.7.9.4 SP members reach out to individuals and organizations that could spread the word to Oakland residents, especially Oakland residents from communities that are heavily impacted by police violence and other police misconduct (such as Black people, Native American people, Latino people, LGBTQ people, poor people, formerly incarcerated people, residents of East Oakland, residents of West Oakland, people who are living without housing or who have lived without housing in the past, young people, and immigrants). - 5.7.9.5 SP members reach out to organizations whose members have skills or expertise doing the types of work that Police Commissioners do, such as reviewing and rewriting policies, overseeing organizations, community engagement, labor relations, or personnel administration.
+If desired, the SP can designate a committee or designee to rewrite this text. - 5.7.7.2 The SP asks staff to post the suggested text on the city's social media platforms, newsletters, etc. and requests that the text be posted weekly until the application due date. - 5.7.7.3 The SP asks staff to post the suggested text on the PC and SP websites and remove it after the application due date. - 5.7.8 Letter to the Mayor and City Council Members - 5.7.8.1 The SP reviews the sample email message in Appendix D, makes any desired changes, and then approves the text for use in the current year. - 5.7.8.2 The SP asks staff to send the email to the mayor and City Council members.

+5.7.9 Personal Contacts

+- 5.7.9.1 SP members post information on their own social media accounts and ask their friends and associates to do the same. - 5.7.9.2 SP members reach out to individuals they think should apply to be on the PC. - 5.7.9.3 SP members reach out to Neighborhood Councils. - 5.7.9.4 SP members reach out to individuals and organizations that could spread the word to Oakland residents, especially Oakland residents from communities that are heavily impacted by police violence and other police misconduct (such as Black people, Native American people, Latino people, LGBTQ people, poor people, formerly incarcerated people, residents of East Oakland, residents of West Oakland, people who are living without housing or who have lived without housing in the past, young people, and immigrants). - 5.7.9.5 SP members reach out to organizations whose members have skills or expertise doing the types of work that Police Commissioners do, such as reviewing and rewriting policies, overseeing organizations, community engagement, labor relations, or personnel administration.
+Let's appoint an ad hoc committee to ask current and former commissioners what they think we should look for.